NYULibraries/ariadne/backend/testutils/testdata/README.md

 * **moral-psychology-is-relationship-regulation**: query string does not have `rft.genre` or `genre` in the query string
 * **editorial-cartoon**: `genre` is "unknown"
+* **contrived-frbr-group-test-case**: contrived test case to thoroughly exercise the `primo` package code.
+Obviously also a Primo service test case (see next section).

 ## Test case group for fallback to Primo